iptch/trend-radar/README.md

 Once you have added a trend, you can generate SVGs.
 Note that the order of the trends in the CSV have no effect.

-## Roadmap

-### Adding Colour Based on Focus

-We define a focus in the CSV, which could define the colour of the word as it appears in the wordcloud.
-This would help easily identify to what focus area a trend relates to, and which focus areas are most represented on our radar.

-### Improving IPT Corporate Design

-We could use IPT corporate colours for the wordcloud.